DansDesigns/WOSP-OS/README.md

 install.sh contains all the packages and flatpaks to be installed, along with the compilation commands for the custom c++ qt5 apps.

 ```
-PLEASE NOTE, DUE TO INSANE PEOPLE IN POSITIONS OF POWER:
+PLEASE NOTE, THE FOLLOWING AREAS ARE NOT ALLOWED TO USE THIS OS (THE LAWS ASSOCIATED):

+New York (S8102A) after March 4th 2026 (not acuatlly passed into law yet but I'm not taking chances!)
+Brazil (law 15.211) after March 17th 2026.
-California residents will no longer be able to use this OS after January 1st 2027
+California (AB-1043) after January 1st 2027.
-Colorado residents will no longer be able to use this OS after January 1st 2028
+Colorado (SB26-51) after January 1st 2028.
 ```